 Step The professor should be contacted to discuss the grade disparity.
-The problem should 1: be resolved at this level if at all possible.
-Step The student must make an appeal in writing to the professor noting specific objection to 2: the grade received or the problem encountered.
+The problem should be 1: resolved at this level if at all possible.
+Step The student must make an appeal in writing to the professor noting specific objection to the 2: grade received or the problem encountered.
 The professor must respond in writing giving justification for the grade or action given.
-Copies of both communications should be forwarded to the program administrator.
+Copies of both communications should be for- warded to the program administrator.
 The program administrator may decide the matter, if that is agreeable to all parties.
 Step An appeal committee will review both written and oral arguments in the case.
-The 3: committee will consist of at least one administrative officer of the program, at least one faculty member who teaches in the program, and others as deemed necessary by the program administrator(s).
+The committee 3: will consist of at least one administrative officer of the program, at least one faculty member who teaches in the program, and others as deemed necessary by the program administra- tor(s).
 Step The student and professor will be informed of the committee's decision and, barring any 4: written objections to the committee by either party within fourteen calendar days, the recommendations of the committee will be accepted.
-Step If written objections are received within fourteen days, the matter will be referred to the 5: Associate Dean of Academic Programs for review and resolution.
+Step If written objections are received within fourteen days, the matter will be referred to the 5: Department Chair for review and resolution.
 This step does not apply if the Director served on the appeal committee.
 In the latter case, the matter will be referred to the Dean of the HCNSO.